Fuchien (Republic of China province): Qing Dynasty

 Late Ming and early Qing dynasty heralded an era of large influx of refugees and another 20 years of sea trade ban under the Kangxi Emperor, a measure intended to counter the refuge Ming government of Koxinga in Taiwan.
 Incoming refugees, however, did not translate into a sizable workforce owing to their remigration to prosperous Cantonese regions.
 In 1683, the Qing dynasty conquered Taiwan and annexed it into Fujian province, as Taiwan Prefecture.
 Settlement of Taiwan by Han Chinese followed, and the majority of people in Taiwan are descendants of Hoklo people from Southern Fujian.
 Fujian arrived at its present extent after Taiwan was split as its own province in 1885.
 Shortly thereafter, Taiwan Province would be lost to Japan due to the Qing losing the First Sino-Japanese War which ended in 1895.

 Republic of China

 Mainland Period

-The Xinhai Revolution deposed the Qing dynasty brought the province into the rule of the Republic of China.
+The Xinhai Revolution that deposed the Qing dynasty brought the province into the rule of the Republic of China.
 Fujian briefly gained independence from China again under the Fujian People's Government until it was recontrolled by the ROC during the Warlord Era.

 Parts of the province in the northwestern area of Fujian were controlled by the Jiangxi–Fujian Soviet, a component territory controlled by the Chinese Soviet Republic until its collapse in 1934 at the start of the Long March.

 It came under Japanese sea blockade during Second Sino-Japanese War.